-Mr. Bonavia has over 20 years' experience in the Financial Services Industry in Gibraltar as a Financial Adviser of the only overseas branch of a UK Building Society's and later as and International Financial Manager of the European office of one of the UK top 4 banks.
+Mr. Bonavia has over 20 years' experience in the Financial Services Industry in Gibraltar as a Financial Adviser of the only overseas branch of a UK Building Society and later as an International Financial Manager of the European office of one of the UK top 4 banks.
 The latter role consisted of advising high net worth clients all over Europe for their banking and investment needs.

-In March 2012, he joined Argus group and indeed the General Insurance Industry as Head of Broking leading the Broking arm in Gibraltar.
+In March 2012, he joined Argus group as Head of Broking leading the Broking arm in Gibraltar.
 His role has changed significantly in the last few years taking over a business development role with AICEL.
-Alex oversees the underwriting functions in Gibraltar and provides technical support for the operation in Malta.
-Furthermore, Mr. Bonavia acts as the liaison for AICEL brokers and business introducers.
+Alex leads the underwriting and reinsurance functions for Europe.
+Mr. Bonavia acts as the liaison for AICEL brokers and business introducers.